soulomoon/arith/arith2/README.md

 In chapter1, we implement a very naive(useless) abstract and concrete interpreter.
 We are empowering it with functionalities to perform various effectful operations.
+The mtl-style technique can be found in the famous paper [Typed taggles final interpreters](https://okmij.org/ftp/tagless-final/course/lecture.pdf)

 ## Wrap output under monad